dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 1. Click Edit -> Load Static Template.
 1. Find the template in the Customized table and click it to highlight it.
 1. Click Load.
 1. Edit the template as desired.
+Follow the [naming conventions](#naming-conventions) for any new groups and units.
 1. Click Edit -> Save Static Template.
 Use the same template name for the Name and File Name field.
 1. Run `uv run tools/save-template.py theaters/calamity/theater/RegionName/TemplateFileName.stm`, substituting the correct region and template name.